andesni/Online-Banking-System/README.md

 # Instalation
 To start with this program, you'll need an IDE compatible with Python and at least Java 8 like VSCode.
 A collection of extensions suggested by Microsoft: Language Support for Java by Red Hat, Debugger for Java, Test Runner for Java.
+The program is ran from the Prime.java file as it is the Main.
  Note that this program includes the use of a GUI and consoles, so some private information may be displayed on the console.

 # Usage
 Once the program is running a user is able to create a new banking account or login to an existing account.